morrowevanj/megr2157-portfolio/docs/assignments/A05/index.md

 ## Analyze

-Below I analyzed Stress and Stiffness for A, B, C, D, E.
+Below I analyzed Stress and Stiffness for A, B, C, D, E. I created a free body diagram for each, then solved for the unknowns algebraically and then numerically.
+The max deflection given in the assignment of 0.005 in, which is where "dmax" comes from in the calculations below.

 <img width="850" height="776" alt="IMG_0144" src="https://github.com/user-attachments/assets/b5283d70-198b-42d5-8c16-daae93ef9133" />